 Recently Adopted Accounting Pronouncements - In July 2015, the Financial Accounting Standards Board ("FASB") issued ASU No. 2015-11, Simplifying the Measurement of Inventory.
 Under this guidance, inventory should be measured at the lower of cost and net realizable value.
 Subsequent measurement is unchanged for inventory measured using LIFO or the retail inventory method.
-The adoption of this authoritative guidance did not impact our Consolidated Financial Statements.
+The adoption of this authoritative guidance did not have a material impact our consolidated financial statements.